|

 gamble with your own salvation is one thing,

-others to commit sin is too horrible a scandal to contemplate.
-Saint Francis
+others to commit sin is too horrible a scandal, and too lacking in

-of Assisi, the saint everyone likes to think of as the most free-spirited
+saint everyone likes to think of as the most free-spirited and happy saint

-and happy saint of all, nevertheless told us in The Canticle of All
+of all, nevertheless told us in The Canticle of All Creatures, Woe

-Creatures, Woe to those who die in mortal
+to those who die in mortal sin!
+And if

 So unless sincere and all-pervasive